Affiliate links on Android Authority may earn us a commission. Learn more.

 Google Meet Chrome extensions

 Google Meet has many great built-in features, but you can get even more done by installing a few Chrome Extensions.
 Obviously, this only works on Google Chrome, but if you’re using Meet from a Chromebook, laptop, or desktop, this is probably how you’re using the platform anyway.

 One of our favorites is Google Meet Enhancement Suite, which adds lots more features to the platform.
 The free version includes options for push-to-talk, auto-muting, quick leave shortcuts, and more.
 There is a paid “Pro” version with other great features like picture-in-picture and an all-mute button.

 If you don’t need so many features, another great option is Google Meet Push To Talk.
 It makes it so that pressing the spacebar will unmute your mic, so you don’t have to worry about embarrassing yourself in front of colleagues or classmates.
 Meet Mute does something similar but is a bit more cumbersome to set up.

 One more great extension for classrooms is Google Meet Breakout Rooms.
 It allows you to use the popular Zoom feature Breakout Rooms, which sets up separate meetings for smaller groups.
 The service has since added this feature for nearly all paying Google Workspace users (including education plans), but everyone else can still use the extension.

 Google Meet hardware

-Google Meet is relatively new, but several products are already designed specifically for the program.
+There are several products made specifically with Google Meet in mind.
 They are intended to be used in a proper meeting room, so they’re aimed primarily at businesses and carry a price tag to match.